 In December 1996, Michael was awarded an honorary Doctor of Science degree by The City University, London and, in August 1997, he was granted the Freedom of the City of London.
 In June 2004 he was made an MBE in the Queen's Birthday Honours.
 In July 2005 he was further honoured by an award of Doctor of Science from Exeter University.

 In 2004 he received the TRIC award of TV Weather Presenter of the Year shortly before retiring in October.
 Also in the same year he was pronounced a 'National Treasure' by the Sunday Times!!

 More recently he tried his hand at acting going on a provincial tour of 'The Play What I Wrote', the Morecombe and Wise tribute.
 Much to everyone's surprise nearly every performance was a sell out and his acting received 'rave reviews'.
 He followed this up with an appearance at the Shaw Theatre in the West End in 'French Paste'

 The supreme acolade was the 'Hurricane' clip being used in the 2012 Olympic Games opening ceremony and seen by about 1 billion people throughout the World.

 He is a Patron of numerous organizations and charities, not least Age Concern, Eastbourne.

-Michael, who lives in Middlesex, is married to Susan and has two grown up daughters, Alison and Nicola.
-A Fellow of the Royal Meteorological Society, his hobbies include being a grumpy old man, travel and food and wine.
-He is now a granddad to Madeleine born in November 2010.
+Michael, who lives in Middlesex, is married to Susan and has two grown up daughters, Alison and Nicola, and a granddaughter Madeleine born in 2010.
+A Fellow of the Royal Meteorological Society, his hobbies include being a grumpy old man, travel, food and wine.

-His time at the moment is spent on the after-dinner and lecture circuit as well as doing voice overs, adverts, award ceremonies, writing articles, publicizing Climate Change and as a 'relief' weatherman on BBC South East.
-He also writes a regular article for the Daily Express.
+His time at the moment is spent on the after-dinner and lecture circuit as well as doing voice overs, adverts, award ceremonies, writing articles, publicizing Climate Change.